 This test format and subject area aren’t easy for many people for a few reasons.

 Firstly, the test is long in terms of the time limit and the number of questions you’ll be asked.
-So you’ll really need to be able to focus come test day, not let your nerves get the best of you, and remember everything you learned during pre-licensing and your study sessions.
+So you’ll really need to be able to focus come test day, not let your nerves get the best of you, and remember everything you learned during real estate license classes and your study sessions.

 Another issue is that there’s no telling the topics that’ll be the most heavily focused on in the exam you get.
 For example, you might consider yourself an expert in mortgage concepts and find environmental laws a little tricky.
 But on the test, you may see that there are only three mortgage-related questions and seven on environmental laws.

-You truly have to be an expert on all topics in real estate, as you never know the concepts you’ll come across during your exam until the big day.
+You truly have to be an expert on all topics in the real estate business, as you never know the concepts you’ll come across during your real estate licensing exam until the big day.
 The best way to ensure that testing is a breeze and you move on to the next steps of licensing is by taking exam prep seriously, whether through your own studying tactics or an exam prep program.

 Here’s a video explaining some tips and tools for ensuring you pass your exam on the first attempt and get your license ASAP:

-The two steps we just talked about are usually the hardest for new agents.
+The two steps we just talked about are usually the hardest for a new real estate agent.
 The remaining steps tend to be a little easier, such as:

 - Passing a background check: This step should be easy if you don’t have crimes like tax evasion, tax fraud, or burglary on your criminal record.
 The hardest part here will be finding an opening at the nearest fingerprinting facility.